Bizcomm-convospan/Trendsetter/ARCHITECTURE.md

 ### 1. Frontend & API Gateway (The Next.js Application)

 -   **Role:** The primary user interface and the secure entry point for backend requests.
+-   **Key Features:**
--   **Key Feature (API Gateway):** Instead of calling Firebase Functions directly, the frontend now sends requests to a local API route (`/api/prospect`).
+    -   **`/api/prospect` (Job Submission):** Instead of calling Firebase Functions directly, the frontend sends requests to this local API route.
 This route acts as a **secure proxy** or **API Gateway**.
-It validates the request on the server-side and then forwards it to the appropriate backend service.
+It validates the request (including an optional `webhookUrl`), logs it, and then forwards it to the backend `prospect` function.
+    -   **`/api/job-status` (Status Polling):** A secure, API-key-protected endpoint that allows external clients or the frontend to poll for the status of a specific job by its ID.
 -   **Benefits:**
-    -   **Security:** The actual backend function URL is never exposed to the client's browser.
+    -   **Security:** The actual backend function URL and Firestore details are never exposed to the client's browser.
+API keys protect status endpoints.
-    -   **Centralization:** This proxy is the perfect place to add future cross-cutting concerns like user authentication checks, rate limiting, or advanced logging without modifying the frontend client or the backend function.
+    -   **Centralization:** The proxy is the perfect place to add future cross-cutting concerns like user authentication checks, rate limiting, or advanced logging without modifying the frontend client or the backend function.
     -   **Observability:** The gateway implements structured, JSON-based logging with unique request IDs to trace operations end-to-end.

 ### 2. Asynchronous Backend (Firebase Functions & Firestore)

 -   **Role:** An event-driven system for handling heavy, long-running background tasks.
 -   **Key Feature (Decoupled Functions):** The original monolithic function has been split into two distinct, single-responsibility functions:
-    1.  **`prospect` (The Job Creator):** A lightweight HTTP-triggered function that receives a request from the API Gateway, creates a "job" document in Firestore, and **immediately** returns a `jobId`.
+    1.  **`prospect` (The Job Creator):** A lightweight HTTP-triggered function that receives a request from the API Gateway, creates a "job" document in Firestore (including the `webhookUrl` if provided), and **immediately** returns a `jobId`.
 It does not wait for the long-running task to complete.
     2.  **`onProspectingJobCreated` (The Background Worker):** A Firestore-triggered function that activates whenever a new job document is created.
 This "worker" is responsible for executing the entire long-running prospecting flow in the background.
 -   **Key Feature (Firestore as a Job Queue):** The `prospecting_jobs` collection acts as a simple but effective job queue.
 The worker function updates the job's status (`queued`, `processing`, `complete`, `failed`) directly in its Firestore document, providing real-time progress updates that the frontend can monitor.
+-   **Key Feature (Webhook Notifications):** Upon successful job completion, the background worker sends a `POST` request to the stored `webhookUrl` with the final job results.
+This allows for seamless integration with external systems like WordPress plugins.
 -   **Key Feature (Rate Limiting):** The background worker includes a rate-limiting mechanism to prevent cost spikes from too many concurrent AI calls.
 -   **Benefits:**
     -   **Responsiveness:** The user gets an immediate response with a `jobId`, improving the user experience.